Why doesn’t Tuleva speculate on market sentiment?

 “First, Tuleva belongs to pension savers themselves.
 Second, I think that when investing with a longer-than-ten-year horizon, an index fund of mostly stocks is the best choice.
 I can’t guess how a particular company or industry will develop.
 But I am sure that at least the Asian and African economies will grow and central banks will print more money.
 If you believe the same, Tuleva is the best place to save for retirement.”

 (1) Most Tuleva members save in our equity funds – this is suitable for people who have at least 10 years left till retirement.
-For those who have a few years left to retirement, Tuleva World Bonds Pension Fund, which buys only bonds in the same peaceful way, may be a better choice.
+For those who have a few years left to retirement and the volatility of the stock market is completely unacceptable, Tuleva World Bonds Pension Fund, which buys only bonds in the same peaceful way, may be a better choice.
 The detailed investment process of our funds is described in the fund documents.
 You can find them here: Tuleva World Stocks Pension Fund, Tuleva III Pillar Pension Fund and Tuleva World Bonds Pension Fund.

 I have a question